iorchard/burrito_docs/source/install/install_powerflex_single_pfmp_node.rst

     54%|####################################                                       |

+It asks a few questions.
+Answer them as above.

 It will take a long time.
 It creates a kubernetes cluster on pfmp-mvm virtual machines and installs PFMP application pods on the kubernetes cluster.